cobilab/cryfa/README.md

 cryfa is able to decrease the file size by a factor of 3, without creating security problems such as those derived from CRIME or BREACH attacks.

-Although cryfa is specialized to FASTA/FASTQ files, but it is able to shuffle and encrypt, and not compress, other file types.
+Although cryfa is specialized to FASTA/FASTQ files, it is able to shuffle and encrypt any other text-based files.

 ## INSTALL